An interview with Trace Harris

 A: With my band “Ibango Tribe”, we always jam unrehearsed.
 Therefore it would have to be: “Unique, Music, and Fusion”.

-Q: The best place you’ve performed?
+Q: Where is the best place you’ve performed to date?

 A: Wow, I’ve been so lucky.
 The list is vast.
 Here goes: Berlin’s Love Parade, Holland’s ‘Queens Day’, Knebworth UK for “Kudos” and Head-Swell (all Ministry tours).
 I also played at the legendary Hacienda club in Manchester.
 The most ‘unique’ one was at good-friend Colin Butts’s funeral, whilst they were spreading his ashes.
 That was a very special moment for me, whilst also being very sad.
 Nowadays, I mostly love to perform at sacred medicine ceremonies, such as the Ayahuasca ones here in Ibiza.

 Q: And the worst?

 A: Ha Ha, I’ve had a few of them.
 I once played in Denmark where it was really cold, and afterwards I was flown to Egypt where it naturally, very hot.
 When I got my kit out, all the skins had split because I’d not loosened them back in Denmark.
 I had absolutely no chance of getting new drum heads, so I had to blag that I was playing.
 I asked the DJ to play lots of percussion tracks, and unbelievably I got away with it!
 A bad situation made good, top bloke he was.

 Q: Do you the think that the internet has been a godsend to the music industry, or a curse?